BridgesLab/PrecisionNutrition/Human Clinical/Calcium-Cholesterol MACE/diagnosis_cleaning.html.md

 diagnosis.filename <- "combined_data/DiagnosesComprehensiveAll.csv" #input file(s)
 diagnosis.data <- read_csv(diagnosis.filename) |>
   mutate(DeID_ProblemObservationDate = mdy_hm(DeID_ProblemObservationDate))

-#encounter.datafile <- 'combined_data/EncounterAll.csv'
-#encounter.anthro.datafile <- 'combined_data/EncounterAnthropometricsBMI.csv'

-#load in encounter metadata
-#encounter.data <- read_csv(encounter.datafile)
-#encounter.anthro.data <- read_csv(encounter.anthro.datafile)
 ```
 :::

 These data can be found in /nfs/turbo/precision-health/DataDirect/HUM00268448 - The Interrelationships Between Blood/Cholesterol and Outcomes/2026-03-23 in a file named no file found.
 This input file was most recently updated on unknown.
-This script was most recently updated on Tue Mar 24 13:42:25 2026.
+This script was most recently updated on Fri Mar 27 11:53:19 2026.

-There are 70116 participants in this dataset with diagnoses values.
+There are 70116 participants in this dataset with any diagnoses values.

 ## Data Cleaning